Image as Object

 Group Exhibition Proposal

-Image as Object is a curatorial proposal that brings together a selection of contemporary practices working at the intersection of image, material, and objecthood.
+Image as Object is a contemporary art group exhibition proposal that brings together practices working across image, object, and material translation.

 Across a range of media, including painting, textile-based work, and object-oriented practices, the exhibition explores how images shift when they are no longer confined to representation but instead occupy space as constructed surfaces.